bbauska/Coursera-Bootstrap/readme.md

 You can say p, button, h4, h3, or any of the HTML tags directly.

-And so in that case the HTML tag name is specified within quotes and that\'ll form your selector.
+And so in that case the HTML tag name is specified within quotes and that&apos;ll form your selector.

-When you apply a selector like this, you\'re saying all the elements that match this criteria will be selected.
+When you apply a selector like this, you&apos;re saying all the elements that match this criteria will be selected.

 Then you can also specify a specific HTML DOM element by specifying the